 Reframe it (This is what growing and stretching my comfort zone feels like)

-When triggers impostor syndrome for you?
+What triggers imposter syndrome for you?
 Next time it happens, what will you do to reclaim your confidence?

-PS: I talked about impostor syndrome, media boundaries, and my favorite reads in my Facebook group!
+PS: I talked about imposter syndrome, media boundaries, and my favorite reads in my Facebook group!